 Fred shook his head.
 ‘All those quidditch practice sessions in the rain.
 The times when she would lovingly hurl the quaffle at us until she got her way.’

-‘The threats to tell Angelina and Alicia if she didn’t get what we wanted,’ George added.
+‘The threats to tell Angelina and Alicia if she didn’t get what she wanted,’ George added.

 ‘No, Harry,’ Fred said.
 ‘I just can’t believe it.
 I won’t.’